imi-ms/mdro-report/Readme.md

 ## XML Format description

-The MREReport Tool hosts an BaseX Instance that works with XML files that follow these model specifications:
+MRE-Report uses a BaseX instance that provides XML data.
+The XML data has to follow these model specifications:

 The main tree follows this structure:
 ```xml